-On timber we use a hard wearing satin or matt wax oil.
-This has been chosen because it gives a natural appearance to the timber with some texture of the grain still evident to the touch.
+On timber we use a hard wearing satin or matt wax oil which has been chosen because it gives a natural appearance to the timber, with some texture of the grain still evident to the touch.
 It is an easy finish to maintain and will look wonderful for many years.

 To maintain the appearance of your oiled furniture we recommend that spills are wiped up with a dry cloth and wet objects are not left sitting on the surface.
 To revitalise the surface you can gently sand it using a fine sandpaper (320 grit), always sand with the grain direction and not across the grain.
 Next vacumn away the dust and apply a light coat of hard wax oil such as Fiddes Hard Wax Oil and wipe the excess oil of with a clean soft lint free cloth.
 If the marks are deep or a stain has penetrated the surface, start by sanding out the stain with 120 grit sand paper followed by a finer grit, such as 220 grit then finally 320 grit.
 Repeat the oiling process using a soft cloth concentrating on the newly sanded area, allow to dry for four hours before very lightly denibbing the surface with 320 grit and reapplying a second coat of oil and blend into the surrounding area.